samhuk/verba/contributing/development.md

 Jest is used for unit testing.
 To build and run the unit tests, run `npm run test:unit`.

-The unit tests can be debugged with Visual Studio Code by running the **Run Unit Tests** debug task.
+The unit tests can be debugged with Visual Studio Code by running the **Unit test current file** debug task.

 ## Examples